zeeket/jANSpack/docs/SPECIFICATION.md

 # Project specification

 ## What data structures and algorithms will you be using?

 I will be using the asymmetric numeral systems- method to compress files.

-    What problem are you solving and why did you chose these specific data structures and algorithms
+##What problem are you solving and why did you chose these specific data structures and algorithms

 I am solving the problem of compressing data to hopefully allow it to take up less space in computer memory or transmit data with a smaller amount of bits.

-    What is the program input and how will it be used
+##What is the program input and how will it be used

 The program input is a file on the user's system

-    Expected time and space complexities of the program (big-O notations)
+##Expected time and space complexities of the program (big-O notations)

-    Sources
+ANS is a lossless compression algorithm.
+The input for this program is a list of bytes from a file from Java's datastream.
+Its output is a sequence of bytes written in a compressed file.
+Each byte S has a fixed known probability P<sub>S</sub> of occurring in the list.
+The algorithm tries to assign each list a unique sequence of bytes as an identifier so that the more probable lists get a smaller identifier.

+* Encoding

+iterative/recursive algorithm:

+    Start with the bytes 0x00;
+    If the current byte value is n, and the incoming byte corresponds to a byte s, update the bytes to be s+n⋅B.

+* Decoding

+corecursive algorithm

+    Start with the number that we are decoding;
+    Split the current number n into the quotient and remainder modulo B;
+    Emit the remainder and continue decoding the quotient;
+    Stop when the current number reaches 1.

+Each byte has a fixed known probability in a file

+##Sources